 Austen’s surviving letters belie this portrait.
 She made lots of snarky and personal remarks about people.
 And who knows what else went up in smoke when her sister Cassandra burned the majority of those letters.

 As we've seen, mainstream culture, conduct-books and sermons told Austen that being witty was unladylike and unchristian.
 But on the other hand, she also believed that her talents were God-given talents.
 Why had God made her so quick-sighted and witty, if he intended for her to deny her very nature?
+As Austen scholar Juliet McMaster wrote: "The principles of the parson's daughter clearly jostled with the shrewd perceptions and sharp judgements of the satiric writer."

 Her tart remarks in her letters (“I was as civil to them as their bad breath would allow me”) were for Cassandra's eyes alone.
 As well, she could safely hold her fictional characters up to ridicule.
 After her death, her brother staunchly denied that any of her brilliantly-crafted fools, such as Mr. Collins or Mrs. Elton, were portraits of real people.
 "She drew from nature; but, whatever may have been surmised to the contrary, never from individuals."
 As a writer of fiction myself, I have to smile wickedly at that assertion.